-Final legal text of the EU General Data Protection Regulation can be downloaded here
+Final legal text of the EU General Data Protection Regulation.

-Final legal text of the Data Protection Act 2018 can be downloaded here
+Final legal text of the Data Protection Act 2018.Close

 - Guidelines on Consent under Regulation 2016/679